 Stoney House provides residential care to vulnerable children and young people with complex emotional, behavioural, developmental, and mental health difficulties.
 The home can accommodate a maximum of three children and young people aged from 9 up to the age of 18 years, both male and female.
 Young people can remain beyond the age of 18 years, but not beyond their 19th birthday, on the condition that there is a Pathway Plan detailing their transition which has been agreed with the relevant Local Authority and that the home complies with the ‘wholly or mainly’ guidelines issued by OFSTED .
 The low number of residents ensures that each child receives a high level of staff supervision and support to meet individual need.

 Management and Staffing

-The Manager of Stoney House is Kelly Bray.
+The Registered Manager of Stoney House is Kelly Bray.
 Kelly has been working in children’s residential care services since 2009.
 She has progressed from Support Worker to Manager and was appointed to her management role at Stoney House in February 2018.
 During her career Kelly has gained various relevant qualifications including NVQ Level 2 and Level 3 in Health and Social Care (Children and Young People); and the Level 5 Diploma in Leadership and Management.
 Kelly’s professional background has equipped her with a huge amount of experience as a hands-on social care practitioner and as a manager, distinguishing her as a manager with a compassionate understanding of the difficulties faced by children and young people living in children’s homes.

 In addition to the Registered Manager, there is one Deputy Manager, one Senior Residential Support Worker (SRSW), and nine Residential Support Workers (RSW).
 There are always at least two members of staff on duty at any time when there are three young people in residence.